SOC 2 Audit-Ready

 See How CISOGenie Gets SOC 2 Teams Audit-Ready in 4 Weeks

 Whether you're six months out from an audit or six weeks, a structured operational workflow changes the character of the entire preparation process.
-Most teams that go through a readiness evaluation — even early-stage — walk away with a clearer picture of where they stand and what's actually required.
+Most teams that go through a readiness evaluation walk away with a clearer picture of where they stand and what's actually required.
+See the broader four-week readiness proof stories.

 CISOGenie supports SOC 2, ISO 27001, GDPR, DPDPA, DORA, RBI CSF, SEBI CSCRF, IEC 62443, and 35+ additional frameworks.